-A Timeline of the Criminal Case
+A Timeline of the Criminal Case Outstanding Against Union Carbide in Relation to the 1984 Bhopal Disaster

 2-3 December 1984

-On the night of 2/3 December 1984, forty tonnes of methyl iscocyanate (MIC – a highly volatile toxic chemical) stored at a pesticide plant owned by Union Carbide India Limited (UCIL), a subsidiary of Union Carbide Corporation (UCC) became contaminated with water and other impurities.
-The plant, which had installed inadequate and poorly designed safety systems, was incapable of containing the exothermic reaction set off by the contamination and, as a result, a mixture of deadly gases escaped from the factory killing several thousands of people and inflicting grievous injuries on approximately 500,000 others.
+On the night of 2/3 December 1984, forty tonnes of methyl iscocyanate (MIC - a highly volatile toxic chemical) stored at a pesticide plant owned by Union Carbide India Limited (UCIL), a subsidiary of Union Carbide Corporation (UCC) became contaminated with water and other impurities.
+The plant, which had installed inadequate and poorly designed safety systems, was incapable of containing the exothermic reaction set off by the contamination and, as a result, a mixture of deadly gases escaped from the factory killing several thousands of people and inflicting grievous injuries on more than 500,000 others.

 3 December 1984